intel-secl/skc-tools/SKC_Product_Guide.md

 -   100 GB

--   One network interface with network access to all managed servers
+-   One network interface with network access to all managed servers.
+Internet connection is needed for connecting to Intel PCS Server.

 ### Installation